Waelr1985/multi-agent-teams/README.md

 2. Wire agents together into LangGraph workflows that pass messages between them.
 3. Extend workflows with asynchronous tasks and file output.

+## Scripts

+The repository includes several standalone examples that can be run individually:

+- **`langchain_basics.py`** – a minimal script showing the LangChain Expression Language (LCEL).
+It creates a simple chain that translates a word to French and German and then checks the result using a second chain.
+- **`simple_langgraph.py`** – demonstrates LangGraph fundamentals with a single
+  agent that can fetch the weather and generate images using tools.
+- **`multi_agent.py`** – builds a full team of agents managed by a supervisor.
+  The team collaborates to produce a travel itinerary with an image and final PDF output.
+- **`web_research.py`** – an asynchronous workflow that performs a Tavily search and then gathers webpage content concurrently before writing the result to a markdown file.
+- **`setup_environment.py`** – helper for loading API keys and setting the LangChain project name via environment variables.
+- **`multi_agent_prompts.py`** and **`web_research_prompts.py`** – store the
+  system prompts used by the main workflows.